GazaliAhmad/SimpleMVCCalc/README.md

 - Add basic math commands (subtract, multiply and division).

 ## Stretch goal
-- A full windows gui of a calculator with basic maths functions.
+- A full windows _GUI_ of a calculator with basic maths functions.